-Corporate Governance
+a) Corporate Governance

-The Fund will, through our asset managers, promote high standards of employment practice and reasonable and equitable pay differentials for employees.
-This will be done through actively seeking companies who demonstrate such practices and engaging effectively to encourage these standards within existing investee companies.
+The Fund, through its asset managers, supports the case for well managed companies which promote fair and just employment practices, the importance of a diverse and inclusive workforce and reasonable and equitable pay differentials for employees (including appropriate Living Wage).
+This is done through actively seeking to invest in companies who demonstrate such practices and engaging effectively to encourage these standards within existing investee companies.